breatheco-de/content/src/content/lesson/react-js.md

 ### Doing Website Layouts with React

-A “Layout” in React is basically the combination of two or more components into a parent component.
-Some of your components will only serve for layout purposes, so we will call them “Views” because they will not to be reused like typical components.
+A "Layout" in React is basically the combination of two or more components into a parent component.
+Some of your components will only serve for layout purposes, so we will call them "Views" because they will not to be reused like typical components.

 **For example:**  Lets say you have a [one page website](https://onepagelove.com/what-is-a-one-page-website) website with three sections: Home, About Us and Contact Us.
-The “React” way of doing that will be creating a bigger component (VIEW) that contains each section, like this:
+The "React" way of doing that will be creating a bigger component (VIEW) that contains each section, like this:

 ```javascript
 import React from 'react';